 - Best Hostel for Digital Nomads in Austin – Hostel 512

 - Best Hostel with a Private Room in Austin – Rodeway Inn And Suites Austin

 For you country bumpkins or hippie hipsters, Austin is a true mix of authentic Texan culture and modern youth trends.
 Other than its rich history and vibrant culture, Austin also is home to some of the most breathtaking natural beauty in the whole country!

-Despite Austin being known as the Hippie Haven by the more conservative Texans, Austin still has not embraced itself as a true backpackers destination.
+Despite Austin being known as the Hippie Haven by the more conservative Texans, Austin still has not embraced itself as a true backpacker destination.
 The few overpriced hostels are sure to deter many travelers from putting the live music capital on their itineraries.
 Therefore, deciding where to stay in Austin can be painful.

 Best Overall Hostel in Austin – Drifter Jack’s Hostel

 – Common Room

 – Bicycle Hire

 A bit outside of the corporate center making it Austin’s backpacker hub, Drifter Jack’s is located nearby the University of Texas, Austin’s center for youth culture.

 The hostel itself has been decorated by local artists, making Drifter Jack’s one of the hippest places in town.
 Other than the hostel’s laid-back atmosphere Jack’s also offers a billiards table, movie room, book exchange, and 24-hour coffee/tea.